 The Microbiome Diet: What It Is and What It Did for Me

-Every year, it's the same: Around March or April, after months of hibernation and all the takeout, I get a hankering to give my diet an overhaul.
+Every year, it's the same: Around January, after weeks of drinking and eating, I get a hankering to give my diet an overhaul.
 Usually it's a fairly hardcore detox, and usually I'm miserable for a couple of weeks as a result.
 But in all fairness, it tends to do the trick in displacing a few extra kilos and giving my body a refresh.

 This year was different.
 Perhaps it's the fact that I've spent a good part of the past few months traveling, but I have a feeling that a healthier attitude toward my body is more likely the reason.
 Either way, when April rolled around again, I ultimately shrugged my shoulders and said, "meh."
 Even though my diet could use a reboot, the thought of revisiting the strict plans of years past—raw vegan, ketogenic, even a god-awful stint with the Master Cleanse—just seemed too exhausting to even consider.
 What was the point?